alivx/encryption-service/README.md

 # API Encryption Service

-This project like a Encryption as service somehow, this service provide a high proformnce, and secoure way to store text based data using [Themis](https://www.cossacklabs.com/themis/) and [Redis](https://redis.io/).
+This project like an Encryption as service somehow, this service provide high performance and secure way to store text-based data using [Themis](https://www.cossacklabs.com/themis/) and [Redis](https://redis.io/).

 ### Use cases:
-1. Share a sensitive information for period of time.
+1. Share sensitive information for a period.
-2. Save sensitive information for set of time.
+2. Save sensitive information for a set of time.
 3. Vault key management.

 ### Installation